fdocr/CrystalSnake/README.md

 I strongly recommend reading the docs in [https://fdocr.github.io/CrystalSnake/](https://fdocr.github.io/CrystalSnake/).
 You'll find detailed information on classes and methods there :)

+I wrote a few blog posts about this project.
+Check out [the first one here](https://dev.to/fdocr/learning-crystal-with-battlesnake-3chj).

 ## Installation

 You'll need Crystal, Postgres 14 & Redis locally.
 The app uses [sam.cr](https://github.com/imdrasil/sam.cr) for ease of development.